-Large hymenoptera family with more than 3,000 different species.
-In winegrowing occur in Central Europe, especially the German wasp (Paravespula germanica) and the common wasp (Paravespula vulgaris), and occasionally the red wasp (Paravespula rufa) and the hornet (Vespa crabro) on.
-They overwinter as single, fertilized females.
-In the spring, they chop up weathered wood and use it to make honeycomb eggs.
+Large skin wing family with more than 3,000 different species.
+In viniculture, the European wasp (Paravespula germanica) and the common wasp (Paravespula vulgaris), as well as occasionally the red wasp (Paravespula rufa) and the hornet (Vespa crabro) occur in Central Europe.
+They hibernate as single, mated females.
+In spring, they chew weathered wood and use it to build honeycombs into which eggs are laid.

-The wasps hatching after several larval skinning (predominantly female workers) sting the grapes and eat the contents, so that only the berry skin remains (see picture). bees (who can only eat liquid food) are the beneficiaries of berries pierced by wasps.
-In contrast to the wasps, they can not bite the grape skin of the grapes, but only on fine hairline cracks with their head, where they absorb the exiting sweet juice.
-As secondary damages the grapes of mushrooms or bacteria infested, what to vinegar and green rot can lead.
-Wasps are fought by traps (narrow-mouthed bottles with bait = beer and berry juice).
+The wasps hatching after several larval moultings (mostly workers) prick the grapes and eat the contents, leaving only the berry skin (see in the picture). bees (who can only take in liquid food) are the beneficiaries of berries stung by the wasps.
+In contrast to the wasps, they cannot bite the berry skin of the grapes, but can only press them on with fine hairline cracks, where they then absorb the escaping sweet juice.
+The grapes from mushrooms or bacteria infest what to vinegar and green rot can lead.
+Wasps are controlled by traps (narrow-necked bottles with bait = beer and berry juice).
 In contrast, the insect species gall wasps and parasitic wasps are beneficials in viticulture.
-See also below Vine enemies,
+See also under Vine enemies,